 RAL's novel designs for tugboats are created by Brendan Smoker and his CFD team using SimcenterTM STAR-CCM+TM software to develop new designs and workflows.
-Smoker started with the company as an engineering student on research project in 2007.
-That project used Simcenter STAR-CCM+, which is part of the Siemens Xcelerator business platform to stuhydrodynamics with CFD.
-Their work with simulation has dramatically changed the de and certification of new tugboats.
+Smoker started with the company as an engineering student on a joint research project in 2007.
+That project used Simcenter STAR-CCM+, which is part of the Siemens Xcelerator business platform to study hydrodynamics with CFD.
+Their work with simulation has dramatically changed the design and certification of new tugboats.